eestdnt/markdown-notes-examples/README.md

 pandoc note-example.md -o example.pdf
 ```

-Run this command to converter .md to .pdf using some custom settings (stored in ./settings.yml).
+Run this command to convert .md to .pdf using some custom settings (stored in ./settings.yml).

 ```
 pandoc note-example.md -o example.pdf --pdf-engine=pdflatex